Nigerian army prepares for coronavirus lockdown, mass burials

 With a population of 200 million, 20 million of whom are packed into the commercial capital of Lagos, many fear the virus could spread quickly without containment.
 The memo said the army was suspending leave passes for all personnel and called for them to be on "maximum security alert and be ready for deployment."

 The virus has swept across the world, killing thousands and forcing millions into quarantine.
 Several nations have activated armed forces to help combat it.
-South Africa deployed its army to enforce a 21-day lockdown that begins this week, and U.S. President Donald Trump activated the National Guard in New York, California, and Washington. [ nL1N2BG1N5]
+South Africa deployed its army to enforce a 21-day lockdown that begins this week, and U.S. President Donald Trump activated the National Guard in New York, California and Washington.

-"The CBN, in line with its mandate of ensuring monetary and price stability, will remain open for business during these trying times," it said in a statement.
-Also on Wednesday, Nigeria's Rivers state governor said he would close the borders to human movement in or out of the state starting on Thursday to protect it from coronavirus.
+And the central bank said it would remain open amid the global outbreak to ensure "monetary and price stability".
+Also on Wednesday, the governor of the southern Rivers State said he would close the state's borders to people crossing from Thursday.

 The state's capital, Port Harcourt, is the gateway to the oil-rich Delta region, and companies such as Nigeria LNG and Royal Dutch Shell have key offices in the city.
-Neither company immediately commented on how the closure might affect their operations.
 Oil provides more than half of Nigeria's government revenue.

+($1 = 360.0000 naira) (Additional reporting by Tife Owolabi in Yenagoa, Libby George and Alexis Akwagyiram in Lagos, Writing by Libby George; Editing by Alex Richardson and Rosalba O'Brien)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)